 Use online reviews and maps to discover local favorites.
 Check out options for dining, shopping and general services close to where you're staying.
+Consider fun things to do like going kayaking!
 You don't have to worry about tourist traps and being overcharged when you know where to go.

 3. Get Real With the Budget

 On our first family getaway, we thought we could trust ourselves to be frugal.
 As it turned out, the problem wasn't a matter of trust.
 It was a matter of unrealistic expectations.
 Everything costs more when you're out of town.

 Read More from WanderWisdom